 Starting with possible release dates, it's worth giving you a bit of background.
 While GTA 5 released in 2013, Rockstar couldn't immediately turn its full attention to developing a sequel.
 It apparently did start work on GTA 6 in 2014, but meanwhile had the small matter of Red Dead Redemption 2 to make, let alone the PC, PS4 and Xbox One versions of GTA 5, and the PC and Google Stadia versions of Red Dead Redemption 2.

 All of those take work, but are now out of the way.
-That's the logic applied to a recent leak, purportedly from a playtester who's been in contact with GTA 6 during development.
-That source, which remains uncorroborated, suggests that Rockstar is aiming for a late 2020 or 2021 release date.
+That's the logic applied to a leak, purportedly from a playtester who's been in contact with GTA 6 during development.
+That source, which remains uncorroborated, suggests that Rockstar is aiming for a 2021 release date.

-That said, another kernel of information recently appeared, in the form of Rockstar North's claims for UK Tax Relief.
+That all said, another kernel of information can apply here, in the form of Rockstar North's 2020 claims for UK Tax Relief.
 There's a bit of controversy rumbling over whether you can really call the likes of GTA and Red Dead Redemption 2 "culturally British", as the tax scheme requires, but nonetheless Rockstar's accounting shows a steady flow of tax relief in recent years.